panuph/pyfatcache/README.md

 All information about twitter's fatcache is available [here](https://github.com/twitter/fatcache)

-The library does not do much, as thish all that I need currently.
-If you need other features, please feel free to raise an issue or, even better, implement it and submit a pull request -- always welcome :-)
+The library does not do much, as this is all that I need currently.
+If you need other features, please feel free to raise issues or, even better, implement them yourselves and submit pull requests, which are always welcome :-)